Attorney General's Office files embezzlement charges against husband, wife contractor duo - NewsBreak

 TULSA, Okla.
 (KTUL) — The Creek County Sheriff's Office is searching for an alleged porch pirate after packages were stolen from a front porch while the homeowner was inside.
 On Tuesday, deputies responded to a report of stolen packages in the Pretty Water area.
 The victim reported their packages...

-The person of interest in the murder and dismemberment of four men in Okmulgee has been charged with four counts of first degree murder.
-This comes after unsealed court documents show Joseph Lloyd Kennedy II, 67, confessed to killing the men because he thought they were stealing from him.
-The...
+---- The person of interest in the murders of four Okmulgee men is scheduled to be in court on Monday.
+According to new court documents, Joe Kennedy confessed to killing the four men and cutting them up because he thought they were stealing from him.
+Kennedy has not been charged...

 Oklahoma Pardon and Parole Board denies clemency for Scott Eizember